 11. Bird-Watching Perch

 Create a dedicated bird-watching spot with a nearby birdhouse.
 Place a comfortable chair and enjoy watching birds come and go.
 It’s a peaceful way to connect with nature right in your backyard.
+You can incorporate this feature into your backyard forest landscape for a more immersive experience.

 12. Colorful Community